chipsalliance/firrtl-spec/spec.md

 The `AsyncReset`{.firrtl} type can be connected to another `AsyncReset`{.firrtl} or to a `Reset`{.firrtl}.

+Two enumeration types are equivalent if both have the same number of variants, and both the enumeration's i'th variants have matching names and types.

 Two vector types are equivalent if they have the same length, and if their element types are equivalent.